redhat-developer/odo/docs/website/blog/2022-06-14-binding-external-service.md

 This output shows that two files `host` and `password` are present in the application's container, at the mentioned paths.

-You can leverage a library to help you access these files, for example the [Python pyservicebinding library](https://github.com/baijum/pyservicebinding) or the [Go servicebinding library](https://github.com/baijum/servicebinding).
+You can leverage a servicebinding library to help you access these files.
+A complete list of libraries is available on the page [Service Bindings for Application Developers](https://servicebinding.io/application-developer/).

 ## Troubleshooting